reasonmethis/docdocgo-core/README.md

 ### Running the Containerized Application

-> Note: check the Dockerfile to make sure the requirements are up to date.

 DocDocGo is also containerized with Docker.
-The following steps can be used to run the containerized flask server.
+The following steps can be used to run the containerized FastAPI server.

 #### 1. Build the Docker image